 A fiercely ideological strategist whose behind-the-scenes campaign against communism permanently fractured Australia's labor movement.

 B.A.
-Santamaria was not a politician but an operator, a man whose convictions reshaped Australian politics from a private office.
-A devout Catholic and lawyer by training, he viewed communism as an existential threat, both globally and within the trade unions.
-In the 1940s, he masterminded 'The Movement,' a clandestine network that successfully wrested control of key unions from communist influence.
-His uncompromising tactics and growing power created a fatal rift within the Australian Labor Party, culminating in the traumatic Split of 1955.
-From the ashes, Santamaria became the guiding force of the new Democratic Labor Party, which, though never winning government, wielded immense power for decades by directing its preferences to keep the ALP out of office.
-Through his newspaper column and television appearances, 'Bob' remained a polarizing moral crusader, a figure revered and reviled for placing doctrine above party unity.
+Santamaria reshaped Australian politics from a private office without ever holding elected office.
+A devout Catholic and lawyer, he viewed communism as an existential threat within trade unions.
+In the 1940s, he masterminded 'The Movement,' a clandestine network that wrested control of key unions from communist influence.
+His uncompromising tactics created a fatal rift within the Australian Labor Party, culminating in the Split of 1955.
+Santamaria became the guiding force of the Democratic Labor Party, which never won government but wielded immense power for decades by directing preferences to keep the ALP out of office.
+Through his newspaper column and television appearances, he remained a polarizing moral crusader who placed doctrine above party unity.

 1901–1927